 Nice is the popular beach town located in the French Riviera.
 The sun is extra special here with many glamorous private and public beaches, resorts and cafes to indulge in.

 The town of Nice is beautiful to explore and is a great holiday destination.
 The old town or the Vieille Ville is filled with French restaurants and local shops.
-Its close proximity to the beaches, makes it for an ideal ‘off-beach’ site to hang out in Nice.
+Its close proximity to the beaches makes it for an ideal ‘off-beach’ site to hang out in Nice.

 Relaxation is the motto here, but don’t forget to check some of the coolest museums in town – Musee Matisse, Chagall Museum, and the Museum of Modern and Contemporary Art.

 The Cathedral of Saint Nicolas (Russian Orthodox Church) and the Calline de Chateau (castle hill offering sweeping views) are must-visits for a day of exploring.

 As with most Southern French towns, add a trip to a local market.
 This time explore a flower market.